hashchange/backbone.select/readme.md

 myCol.selectedLength; //=> 1
 ```

-### MultiSelect Events
+### Backbone.Select.Many Events

-The events below are triggered by the MultiSelect based on changes in selection.
+The events below are triggered by Backbone.Select.Many based on changes in selection.
 Events can be prevented from firing when Backbone.Select methods are called with
 the `silent` option, as in `myCol.select(myModel, {silent: true})`.

-MultiSelect events, with the exception of `reselect:any`, pass a "diff" hash to
+Select.Many events, with the exception of `reselect:any`, pass a "diff" hash to
 event handlers as the first parameter: `{ selected: [...], deselected: [...] }`.
 The `selected` array holds models which have been newly selected by the action
 triggering the event.
 Likewise, models in the `deselected` array have changed